Pediatric Figure-8 Clavicle Splint & Posture Support

 - How do I know which size to get?
 You can use fabric or a flexible tape measure to find the circumference of your child’s chest measured at the bottom of the sternum.
-The brace is available in sizes XX-small to small, fitting circumferences ranging from 14 inches to 32 inches.
+The brace is available in sizes X-small and small, fitting circumferences ranging from 20 inches to 30 inches.

 - Can I wash the brace?
 Yes, this brace is washable.
-Make sure to close all Velcro closures and hand wash in cold water with mild soap.
+Make sure to close all fasteners and hand wash in cold water with mild soap.
 The brace should be air-dried; do not use high temperatures to wash or dry.

 - Protective felt pad protects the midpoint of back against the plastic triangle where the straps meet.

 Excellent customer service.
 I would recommend your company to others.

 My daughter broke her collarbone and they gave her a horrible sling at the hospital, which was probably not even the right size for her.
 I can't imagine having her keep that for 2 months, without being able to move her arm.
 I made some research and found this online.
 I could not be happier.
 She is healing properly while able to move and feel as free as she can.
 I could not be happier!!!
 I would definitely recommend this.